Address object

 }

-Every address field accepts any of the following:
+Each address field accepts any of the following input types:

-- a single address (any of the three formats above)
+- A single address in any of the three formats described above

-- an array that contains comma‑separated strings and/or address objects
+- A mixed array combining comma-separated strings and address objects

 const message = {